-I bought my first camera when I was 18, a Canon 350D with kit lens at roughly US$1000.
-I paid for it myself.
+I bought my first camera when I was 18.
+It was a Canon 350D with kit lens at roughly US$1000, I paid for it myself.

 These days, a second hand entry-level DSLR goes for less than US$500.
 New sets of slightly older models are rather affordable too.
 I believe someone new to photography doesn't need the latest model on the market (but of course you're welcome to it if you can afford it), and I think this sum is rather manageable.
 (If I saved the 50 cents of allowance I had each day from primary school, it would only take me about 3 years.
-If doesn't take a lifetime and isn't something so pertinent I can't live without, it's manageable in my opinion.)
+If doesn't take a lifetime and isn't something so pertinent to my survival that I can't live without, I think it's pretty manageable.)

-For students, with the popularity of photography, I want to believe that most parents would be pretty happy to purchase a new camera for their child in return for good grades or behavior so there's that.
-But if they won't, a couple weeks of part-timing through summer break should work too.
-Just don't splurge on parties, clothes, alcohol and all the stuff that suck cash away.
+For students, with the popularity of photography, I want to believe that most parents would be pretty happy to purchase a new camera for their child in return for good grades or behavior.
+If they won't, a couple weeks of part-timing through summer break should work too.
+Just don't splurge on parties, clothes, coffee, alcohol and all the stuff that suck cash away.
 At the end of the day, it's really down to how much we want something and if we're willing to work for it.

 I find it pretty cool to think about how I could work to get something I want for myself, and I'm sure you'll treasure your camera even more if it's bought with your own hard-earned money.

 Here are some shots taken using the 350D + kit lens with natural/ambient light: